crossplane/crossplane/design/design-doc-composition.md

 The above `InfrastructureDefinition` declares that the defined resource exposes three connection details in its secret; `username`, `password`, and `endpoint`.
-Each connection detail must be provided by exactly one composed resource.
+Each detail must be provided by exactly one composed resource.

 ```yaml
 apiVersion: apiextensions.crossplane.io/v1alpha1